 - Know the benefits of studying with a faculty that is committed to training church leaders for adaptive and transformative ministry

 - Value academic rigor that is directly linked to the practice of ministry

 - Who need to spend minimal time away from work and family

-- Four one week, two-course hybrid modules (part online, part resident) over a period of two years
+- Four one week, three-course hybrid modules (part online, part resident) over a period of two years

-- A Summative Project of significance for the ministry of the student in her or his setting that also will benefit others in ministry.
-The project normally is defended in the third year of studies
+- Summative Project Thesis significant for the ministry of the student in her or his setting that will benefit others in ministry.

 - The oral defense and submission of the Project complete the requirements of the program